 Drifters Feel Powerless

-Despondency deepens into an infectious question: “is there is a purpose in changing career when work itself seems pointless?”
+Despondency deepens into an infectious question: “is it worth trying to change career when work itself seems pointless?”
 When this question goes unanswered, we become self-absorbed and cynicism spreads like a plague.

 Do You Need a New Career Strategy?

-Jesus told a story about a rich young man who set his heart on having fun in an exotic location.
+Jesus told a story about a rich young man who set his heart on moving to an exotic location and having fun.
 He asked his father for his inheritance and did what he pleased.
+There was an unexpected famine in the land.
 His money ran out and he got a job on a pig farm.

 We Work on Pig Farms When we Work Without God in our Careers